LifnaJos/Cryptocurrency-Blockchain-Development/CBD-Assignments-2025-26.md

 21. Write a Solidity contract using a modifier to restrict access to only the owner.
 22. Write a Solidity program to emit and handle events.
 23. Write a Solidity contract demonstrating inheritance between two contracts.
+24. Write a Solidity contract to demonstrate the use of a function modifier that restricts access so that only the contract owner can execute a specific function.
+25. Write a Solidity program to demonstrate the use of events, where an event is emitted whenever a user deposits Ether into the contract.